mastering-js/masteringjs.io/tutorials/fundamentals/freeze.md

 function run() {
   const obj = strict();
-  // Works because this function is not in strict mode ++obj.answer;
+  // No error because this function is not in strict mode ++obj.answer;

+  obj.answer; // Still 42
 }

 run();